 The strange tale reveals how Robertson discovered Thibeault has gone to enormous lengths to keep the lottery win a total secret and prevent her from taking her fair share of the money.
 She outlined the fact that the couple had always bought their lottery tickets and agreed that if a winning ticket was purchased that the proceeds would be split between them as a couple.

-On the local radio station she always listened to she heard that on the day they won the draw, one of the tickets had been purchased in their home town of Chatham.
+On the local radio station, she always listened to she heard that on the day they won the draw, one of the tickets had been purchased in their hometown of Chatham.
 On telling Thibeault about it, he assured them that they hadn’t won – and also said the same to their friends and loved ones.

 Thibeault left for work as normal on the morning of September 25th this year.
-During the day Robertson repeatedly tried to contact him via text, but received no responses.
+During the day Robertson repeatedly tried to contact him via text but received no responses.
 When she returned home that night she discovered he’d removed all his possessions, including clothes and toiletries – and that his Canadian passport had also been taken too.

-Meanwhile, Thibeault made moves to contact his employers – firstly saying he wouldn’t be coming back into work anymore and secondly sending them a picture of the winning lottery ticket which he had actually bought and lied about.
+Meanwhile, Thibeault made moves to contact his employers – firstly saying he wouldn’t be coming back to work anymore and secondly sending them a picture of the winning lottery ticket which he had actually bought and lied about.
 When contacted, he couldn’t be reached for any comment.

 It was then the story was uncovered when a friend of Robertson’s shared the rumor that theirs was the winning ticket.
 A text from Thibeault to his boss was recovered in which he said that he and Robertson were no longer together.

-In her statement she also said that she feared Thibeault would leave the country, and therefore she would not get the portion of the winnings she was owed.
+In her statement, she also said that she feared Thibeault would leave the country, and therefore she would not get the portion of the winnings she was owed.